azavadil/msgApp/README.md

 Knowing what I know now, there are two approaches to autocomplete that I'd explore for a production version.

-1. A succint data structure instance that could be built on the server side and transmitted to the client.
+1. A succinct data structure instance that could be built on the server side and transmitted to the client.
 2. Maintain the trie (or similar structure) on the server side and set up a URL to response to autocomplete queries.